Incident location, Long Island

 What Happened

-Retired EMT Janice Diaz witnessed the aftermath and immediately began performing CPR on an unconscious, bleeding victim.
+Retired EMT Janice Diaz was among those who rushed to help.
+Diaz, who witnessed the aftermath firsthand, told CBS New York that she saw three bodies on the ground and immediately began performing CPR on a man who was unconscious and bleeding.
 “I am just yelling, ‘Back up, back up!
 I’m an EMT, I’m trying to help!
 Someone help me to hold his head and call 911!’”
-Diaz told reporters.
-She noted that the victims were neighborhood residents known to many people who were present at the scene.
+Diaz recalled.
+She also noted the deep community ties of those struck, saying: “These are all people from our neighborhood.”

 Location & Road Context